DMG614/takehome-assessment-Diogo/docs/challenges_faced.md

 The join strategy normalizes by uppercasing make/model names and matching on year + make + model.
 A left join is used to keep all EPA vehicles.
 Those without matching complaints simply get 0 for complaint fields.

 A big percentage of EPA vehicles have zero complaints in the integrated dataset.
 This is expected behavior, not a data quality issue.
 Most vehicles don't have safety complaints filed, only those with notable problems get owner complaints submitted to NHTSA.
-The little percentage of vehicles that DO have complaints represent problematic vehicles, which is exactly the signal needed for safety analysis.
+The little percentage of vehicles that do have complaints represent problematic vehicles, which is exactly the signal needed for safety analysis.

 Some complaint matches might still be missed due to name variations (like "F150" vs "F-150") or trim levels being treated as separate models, but the match rate is reasonable given that most vehicles legitimately have no complaints.